geonetwork/geonetwork-ui/docs/guide/search-fields.md

 ::: info Note for multilingual catalogs
 GeoNetwork 4 supports multilingual keywords.

-The keywords will show up in the correct language when viewing a record in applications such as the Datahub, but for the search fields **only the "default" labels are used** (i.e. the labels in the main language of the record).
+The keywords will show up in the correct language when viewing a record in applications such as the Datahub.
+When searching for a keyword, if the `metadata_language` is set to a specific language, this language will be used for the search.
+Otherwise (not set or set to "current") **only the "default" labels are used** (i.e. the labels in the main language of the record).

 This means that a "keyword" search filter will show values in potentially many different languages.
 :::